 Social Security is sometimes compared with private pensions, but Social Security was originally supposed to be a social insurance program, not a retirement plan.
 In addition, Social Security makes disability payments, whereas private pensions do not.
 However, Social Security has evolved over the years into something more like a defined-benefit retirement pension plan, and many people now rely exclusively on Social Security payments to fund their retirements.

 Social Security is considered to be an example of an unfunded defined-benefit pension system, since payments to retirees are financed by a payroll tax on current workers’ wages, half paid directly as a payroll tax withheld from the employee’s paycheck and half paid by the employer.
 Social Security payroll taxes are collected under the authority of the Federal Insurance Contribution Act, and such taxes are sometimes even called “FICA taxes”.
-The current withholding tax rate is 6.2 % of the gross wage amount up to but not exceeding the Social Security Wage Base (which was $106,800 for 2009).
-Income earned in excess of the Wage Base is not subject to FICA withholding.
-The same 6.2 % tax is imposed on employers.
+The current withholding tax rate is 6.2 % of the gross wage amount up to but not The same 6.2 % tax is imposed on employers.
 The tax rate for self-employed persons is 12.
 4 %.
 Medicare is funded by a separate tax.

 Many people have a major misconception about how Social Security works—they imagine that each person contributing FICA taxes to Social Security has their own account, and that the money contributed by them and their employer accumulates in their account, and that this account will sit there until the time of their retirement, after which money can be drawn out of it.
 This picture is completely wrong--there is no such thing as your own private Social Security account.
 The money you and your employer paid in taxes for Social Security is not sitting somewhere in a bank account with your name on it.
 Instead, the taxes you paid while you were working were used to pay benefits to people who were currently drawing Social Security benefits, and when you do retire your benefits will be provided out of the money paid in taxes by people still working.